-The District's total Assets and Deferred Outflows exceeded total liabilities and Deferred Inflows by \$151.6 million and \$152.0 million as of June 30, 2022 and 2021, respectively.
+The District's total Assets and Deferred Outflows of Resources exceeded total Liabilities and Deferred Inflows of Resources by \$161.4 million and \$151.6 million as of June 30, 2023 and 2022, respectively.

-The largest single component of the District's Net Position (69% and 70% for June 30, 2022 and 2021, respectively) reflect the District's net investment in capital assets.
+The largest single component of the District's Net Position (67% and 69% for June 30, 2023 and 2022, respectively) reflect the District's net investment in capital assets.
 The District uses these capital assets to provide services to customers within the District's service area.
 Consequently, these assets are not available for future spending.

-As of June 30, 2021 and 2022, the District showed a positive balance in its Unrestricted Net Position of \$33.7 million and \$40.1 million, respectively.
+As of June 30, 2023 and 2022, the District showed a positive balance in its Unrestricted Net Position of \$40.7 million and \$34.3 million, respectively.

-Of the \$93.2 million of non-current liabilities, \$69.3 million and 16.2 million is attributed to the 2020 and 2017 COPS respectively.
-The net pension liability accounts for \$7.3 million of the balance.
-This amount does not include a CalPERS defined benefit pension plan trust with PARS (Pension Trust) in the amount of \$13.2 million for fiscal year ended June 30, 2022.
+Of the \$96.8 million of non-current liabilities, \$68.8 million and \$12.1 million are attributed to the 2020 and 2017 COPS respectively.
+The net pension liability accounts for \$15.1 million of the balance.
+This amount does not include the Internal Revenue Code Section 115 trust held with PARS (Pension Trust) in the amount of \$13.6 million for fiscal year ended June 30, 2023.
 The PARS trust is legally restricted to providing benefits for members of the defined benefit pension plan.
-However, in accordance with GASB 68, the asset balance is not included in calculation of the net pension liability above.
+However, as it is a IRC Section 115 trust, the asset balance is not included in calculation of the net pension liability above.